-- a) all Personnel and Human Resource Management matter for which the Council is responsible, including training for elected Members; - oversight of the contractual arrangements for the management and provision of the Council's computing and information technology support through the Shared Services Agreement with Allerdale Borough Council. - c) The collection of revenues and the administration of benefits. - d) Customer Services, Reception and Communications - e) The management and use of all resources and personnel utilised in all of the relevant areas mentioned in paragraphs (a) to (d) above. - f) To take any action on behalf of the Council as may lawfully be taken in any case of emergency, including decisions relating to emergency expenditure under the Council's Contracts or Financial Procedure Rules. - g) To be authorised to exercise any power or function delegated to any Chief Officer or other Officer under this Scheme in the event of such Chief Officer/Officer being absent or unable to carry out his/her duties or responsibilities or for any reason where the Town Clerk and Chief Executive believes it is in the Council's interests to do so, subject always to any statutory or other limitation which would prevent the Town Clerk and Chief Executive from exercising such power or functions. - h) In respect of the powers available to the Police under Part 4 of the Anti-Social Behaviour Act 2003 (or any statutory amendment or re-enactment thereof) to authorise the use of dispersal powers, the Town Clerk and Chief Executive or his appointed Deputy, acting on behalf of the Council, are authorised to: - (i) consent or object in any particular case to the proposed use of such authorisation powers under the Act; and,
+- a) all Personnel and Human Resource Management matter for which the Council is responsible, including training for elected Members; - oversight of the contractual arrangements for the management and provision of the Council's computing and information technology support through the Shared Services Agreement with Allerdale Borough Council. - c) Customer Services, Reception and Communications - d) The management and use of all resources and personnel utilised in all of the relevant areas mentioned in paragraphs (a) to (c) above. - e) To take any action on behalf of the Council as may lawfully be taken in any case of emergency, including decisions relating to emergency expenditure under the Council's Contracts or Financial Procedure Rules. - f) To be authorised to exercise any power or function delegated to any Chief Officer or other Officer under this Scheme in the event of such Chief Officer/Officer being absent or unable to carry out his/her duties or responsibilities or for any reason where the Town Clerk and Chief Executive believes it is in the Council's interests to do so, subject always to any statutory or other limitation which would prevent the Town Clerk and Chief Executive from exercising such power or functions. - g) In respect of the powers available to the Police under Part 4 of the Anti-Social Behaviour Act 2003 (or any statutory amendment or re-enactment thereof) to authorise the use of dispersal powers, the Town Clerk and Chief Executive or his appointed Deputy, acting on behalf of the Council, are authorised to: - (i) consent or object in any particular case to the proposed use of such authorisation powers under the Act; and, - (ii) respond to consultation regarding the proposed withdrawal of an authorisation, subject (where practicable) to prior consultation with the Group Leaders and the Chair of the People Scrutiny Panel.

-- (ii) respond to consultation regarding the proposed withdrawal of an authorisation, subject (where practicable) to prior consultation with the Group Leaders and the Chairman of the Health and Wellbeing Scrutiny Panel. - i) Following consultation with the relevant Portfolio Holder, the authority to make applications for any grants or external funding relevant to the Chief Officer's areas of operation for the Council.
+h) Following consultation with the relevant Portfolio Holder, the authority to make applications for any grants or external funding relevant to the Chief Officer's areas of operation for the Council.
 Any such grants or funding received to be administered in accordance with the terms and conditions attached to the said grant/funding and the Council's Constitution as appropriate (including when the Council acts as the Accountable Body).